nsxiv/nsxiv/README.md

 packages (e.g. \*-dev on Debian).

 \* [inotify][] is a Linux-specific API for monitoring filesystem changes.
-  It's not natively available on `*BSD` systems but can be enabed via installing and linking against [libinotify-kqueue][].
+  It's not natively available on `*BSD` systems but can be enabled via installing and linking against [libinotify-kqueue][].

 [inotify]: https://www.man7.org/linux/man-pages/man7/inotify.7.html
 [libinotify-kqueue]: https://github.com/libinotify-kqueue/libinotify-kqueue